LibertyBSD/libertybsd-scripts/README.txt

 All of the scripts make use of "./libdeblob.sh", and all file-editing/etc operations are abstracted to its functions.

-This is because, instead of actually applying changes directly to the source code of the given directory, the deblob scripts create a set of patches for the given directory, and, after every patch is created, the patches are finally applied to the given directory.
+This is because instead of actually applying changes directly to OBSD sources, the deblob scripts create a set of patches for them, and *then* apply them.

-The making of patches, etc, are abstacted to the functions "ifile" and "ofile".
+You might want to perform multiple operations on a given file, (I.E., substitute text, then remove a line, etc.).
+After every operation, a new (modified) version of the file is created in the /tmp/ directory, along with a patch.
+So if you want to do multiple operations, you'll need to decide whether or not to use the original source-code, or a modified version from /tmp/...

+This has been abstracted away with the "ifile" and "ofile" functions.
-"ifile" outputs to stdout the file-- be it the patch-file, the original, whatever is appropriate. "ofile" writes to the patch-file what is piped to it, and handles the bullocks.
+"ifile" outputs to stdout the contents of the file-- be it the patch-file, the original, whatever is appropriate. "ofile" writes to the patch-file what is piped to it, and handles the bullocks.

 Hence why "ifile | operation | ofile" is so common in libdeblob.sh

 Each script uses a very clearly-named /tmp/ directory...
-	script-name.*/

-... where * is a random string of numbers.

-This *is* more indirect and cumbersome, but it has some nice advantages:
-	o Forced Abstraction:
-	  When operations *need* to be abstracted, they tend to become more standardized.
-This leads to easily grokable function-names (rather than potentially obscure command calls)
+	/tmp/script-name/

+While it is a *tad* bit weird do all of this indirect work on the sources, it has a few advantages I'd like to stick with:
+	* Abstraction.
+		Operations are all very general and unspecific; you don't need to manually muck with `sed` for every individual patch.
-	o Easy Debugging:
+	* Easy debugging.
-	  Since all patches and their effects are stored in /tmp/ before being applied, one can easily SIGUP and investigate for any problems before the given directory is tainted.
-Or even if it already has been, it's still easy enough to compare patches, etc. o Patch Generation:
-	  I mean, yeah, it makes patches.
-We know that.
-So for sure, if we want to distribute patches, that's nice.
-And they'll be distributed, not that it's clear they'll be useful to anyone.
-Hey, if it's easy to provide for some weird, obscure, barely-hypothetical use-case, why not?
+		If there's a problem, you can stop the script before it patches original sources, and look at the /tmp/ data.
+Compare the .orig with the .patch with the modified, etc. Very useful.
+	* Patch generation.
+		With patches being integral to the entire process, it makes all changes made to OBSD source code very transparent.
+Anyone could take a look at a tarball of the patches and understand *exactly* what changed.
+		There're probably some other obscure use-cases for these patches, anyway.
+And if it's easy to support a weird hypothetical use-case, why not?

 ... in order of importance.